 Watch our video

-EUROCONTROL's Just Culture Task Force and its model policy
+EUROCONTROL's Just Culture Task Force, its model policy and list of experts

 Over the last few years, EUROCONTROL has championed developments in this crucial safety area with a dedicated EUROCONTROL Just Culture Task Force (JCTF).
 Since 2007, JCTF has been promoting debate about the legal questions relating to safety and justice, to foster and support dialogue between safety and judicial experts, and to develop relevant guidance material and policies in order to support the implementation and dissemination of a Just Culture concept.